Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 Use Callback: Whether to invoke the Action you assigned to the Action OnFinished.
 See "Scripting API > OnFinished".

-Use Prediction: Whether to predict the trajectory of the movement and display it.
+Use Prediction: Whether to predict and display the trajectory.

 Predictor: PEB Trajectory Predictor that is used for trajectory prediction and rendering.
 The template comes with one preconfigured.